-Vic Schaefer will participate in his first coaching assignment with USA Basketball as an assistant coach for the 2019 U.S. Pan American Games Women’s Basketball Team.
+Vic Schaefer participated in his second coaching assignment with USA Basketball as an assistant coach for the 2019 U.S. Pan American Games Women’s Basketball Team, which he helped lead to a 4-1 record and silver medal at the 2019 Pan American Games from Aug.
+6-10 in Lima, Peru.

-Schaefer has an overall record of 191-55 (.776) at Mississippi State (all records as of March 11, 2019).
+Through the 2018-19 season, Schaefer had an overall record of 191-55 (.776) at Mississippi State.
 Under Schaefer, Mississippi State has reached the 30-win mark each of the last three seasons.

 The Bulldogs made history in the 2018-19 season, winning their first ever Southeastern Conference Tournament Championship and their second SEC regular-season championship, finishing 30-2 overall and 15-1 in the SEC.
 For his efforts, Schaefer was tabbed the SEC Coach of the Year for the third time in five seasons.